Maximinodotpy/articles/051 - My thoughts on American Prometheus/_blog/article.md

 Now I would like to write down my thoughts here, but be aware these are just my notes and It's highly recommended to have seen the movie, to understand what is happening here.
 Also this will probably be somewhat incoherent.

 Oppenheimer is about the American physicist Julius Robert Oppenheimer which lead the nuclear weapons project that brought about the bombs that destroyed Nagasaki and Hiroshima.
-The movie also covers Oppenheimers past as a fellow Traveler in the San Francisco chapter of the Communist party which later lead the AEC to revoke his Security Clearance in a Trial.
+The movie also covers Oppenheimers past as a fellow Traveler in the San Francisco chapter of the Communist party which later lead the AEC to revoke his Security Clearance in a show trial orchestrated by Lewis Strauss.

 ![JROppenheimer-LosAlamos.jpg (524×721) (wikimedia.org)](https://upload.wikimedia.org/wikipedia/commons/0/03/JROppenheimer-LosAlamos.jpg)
 ## Prelude